-The course "Fundamentals of Data Processing and Distributed Knowledge - Foundations for Processing Trees" is a course on the foundations for processing tree-shaped data given in the Master of Science in Informatics at Grenoble at the University Grenoble Alpes.
+The course "Fundamentals of Data Processing and Distributed Knowledge" is a course on the foundations for processing tree-shaped and graph-shaped data given in the Master of Science in Informatics at Grenoble at the University Grenoble Alpes.

 |Core XML: XML, DTD, XML Schema, XML Parsing||slides|

 |Finite Tree Automata (inspired by W. Martens and T. Schwentick)||slides|

 |Advanced Static Analysis with a Fixpoint Tree Logic||slides|

 |Graph Query Optimization with the Recursive Relational Algebra||slides|

 A few sample questions and suggested answers of a course exam given at EPFL.

 You may also want to have a look at some auxiliary reading material.